-- They fully admitted when they didn’t have enough expertise to make anything other than an educated assumption based upon what they did understand
+- They fully admitted when they didn’t have enough expertise to make anything other than an educated assumption based upon what they did understand.

-- They were fully aware of what they didn’t know or understand
+- They were fully aware of what they didn’t know or understand.

-- They were able to articulate the opposite position of what they personally thought or believed
+- They were able to articulate the opposite position of what they personally thought or believed.

-- They very incredibly careful with their language
+- They were careful with their language.

-- They thought conceptually
+- They thought conceptually.

-- They saw the potential flaws in their own positions
+- They saw the potential flaws in their own positions.

-- They made connections between various disciplines, and had interests and intellectual pursuits outside of their stated, credentialed areas of expertise
+- They made connections between various disciplines, and had interests and intellectual pursuits outside of their stated, credentialed areas of expertise.

 Connector of none . . .

 A classmate said to me, “Alex, you’re sort of a Renaissance man.”
 She said this as though I were the only one in that class who had myriad interests–music, history, law, sports, religion.
 The whole class was full of interesting people: One guy was an inactive Marine who wood-worked and designed stuff on a 3-D printer.
-Another was an engineer who specialized in mining equipment that also sand and played guitar.
-One of my best buddies was a sound engineer who was also a technology buff, had an encyclopedic knowledge of automobile history and wine, and also was a damn good photographer.
+Another was an engineer who specialized in mining equipment that also sang and played guitar.
+One of my best buddies was a sound engineer who was also a technology buff, had an encyclopedic knowledge of automobile history and wine, and was also a damn good photographer.
 Yet another student ran her own PR firm, was a fitness instructor, and had been a top-level dancer in her home country.